amd/ryzen-ai-documentation/source/devflow.rst

 Deployment
 **********
-The AI model is deployed using the ONNX Runtime and either the C++ or Python APIs.
+The AI model is deployed using the ONNX Runtime with either C++ or Python APIs.
 The Vitis AI Execution Provider included in the ONNX Runtime intelligently determines what portions of the AI model should run on the Ryzen IPU, optimizing workloads to ensure optimal performance with lower power consumption.

 For more details, refer to the :doc:`modelrun` page.